AllenCellModeling/cyto-dl/README.md

 ## Description

+(This line was added in the private repo as a test)
 In an effort to spend more work on methods development, simplify maintenance, and create a unified framework for all of AICS's deep learning tools, we have created `cyto-ml`.
 As the underlying framework is based on [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template), we recommend that you familiarize yourself with their (short) docs for detailed instructions on running training, overrides, etc.